 - Add seasoning and a bit of oil.
 Mix until they are well-coated.

 - Roast them for 20-25 minutes.
-Depending on the size of your strips, you may need short or longer baking time.
-We recommend checking it halfway and also flipping and stirring them to make sure all edges will be crispy at the end.
-(See before and after texture on the below photos.)
+Depending on the size of your strips, you may need short, or longer baking time.
+We recommend checking it halfway and flipping and stirring them to ensure all edges will be crispy at the end.

 Leave a comment